Going to MNSSHP this year? Here are some of the best Tips for attending Mickey’s Not So Scary Halloween Party at Walt Disney World.

 Mickey’s Not So Scary Halloween Party is hands-down our favorite Disney World ticketed event.
 It’s a fun, good-spirited evening that the whole family can enjoy together.
 Since it is Not-So-Scary, even little ones who are typically scared of Halloween themes can have a great time.

-My family just attended our ninth Mickey’s Not So Scary Halloween Party — you can check out some of my past reviews (with pictures!) here, here, here, here & here.
+My family just attended our tenth Mickey’s Not So Scary Halloween Party — you can check out some of my past reviews (with pictures!) here, here, here, here & here.
 Over the years, we’ve gotten pretty used to the in’s and out’s, and what to expect at MNSSHP.
 I know many visitors will be attending Mickey’s Not So Scary Halloween for the first time, so I thought I would offer some helpful tips to get the most out of your evening.

 Mickey’s Not So Scary Halloween Party Tips